Bowel (Colorectal) Cancer

 So, I just thought you know, "why can't I have it at my local hospital?" so you know, I had a fight on my hands and luckily I did, because at the time he said without treatment I only had three months to live, and that was in July of '99 and I'm still here now, obviously, talking to you lot.

-The use of Hickman lines, PICC lines and portacaths (central lines for administering drugs that are inserted and then left in place) or tablet forms of chemotherapy meant that people were not necessarily spending long periods of time in hospital and could enjoy a reasonable quality of life.
+The use of Hickman lines, PICC lines and portacaths (central lines that are inserted and then left in place to administer drugs) and tablet forms of chemotherapy meant that people were not necessarily spending long periods of time in hospital and could enjoy a reasonable quality of life.
 Knowing their patterns of recovery from chemotherapy also allowed them to plan their activities.

 Describes his cycle of reaction to and recovery from chemotherapy.